nathanbraun/nathanbraun-com/content/books/principles.md

 project made more than 20% of my old salary, and now I'm working on my things full time.

+# General Notes & Questions
+*See full notes below for more info/summary.*

+What to do when you don't have the type of access to experts etc Dalio is talking about?

+It's one thing for Ray Dalio, who can talk to Bill Gates or the Dali Lama, but what am I believable at and what believable people do I have access to?

+### Connections between chapters?
+Navigating levels principle (5.4) sort of ironic, because (though principles are all good) sort of feels like we're jumping levels here, particularly from chapter to chapter.

+One possibility: starts with 1 (embrace reality and deal with it) by (going one level lower) doing 2 (5 step process).

+Then chapters 3-5 (open-mindedness, wired, decisions) are a way to do 2 (the five step process) better.

+### Themes
+Could potentially reorganize around themes, for example:
+- higher vs lower level you
+- embracing reality
+- you are designer and worker in your machine
+- open minded/pain as training
+- believability
+- navigating levels and synthesizing

+### Favorites
+My favorite principles/concepts:
+- look at your machine from a higher level (1.10)
+- being realistic about your own weaknesses (1.10)
+- higher level vs lower level you (3.1, 4, 5.1) and habits (4)
+- navigating levels (5.4)
+- seek out pain to grow (1.7) and id and don't tolerate problems (2.2)
+- designing plans with timelines and metrics (2.4)

+Not as new to me personally but def critical:
+- own your outcomes (1.9)
+- decisions as EV calculations (5.6)

 # Full Notes
 Full notes start here.